roman-milk/roman-milk.github.io/teachers-past-blackmail.md

  Lori was totally ashamed for letting her emotions get so far out of control but she was unable to reel them back in.
 The explosions robbed her of all decency and her tummy pulsed in and out from the violent convulsions as her teacher ate her pussy like a true lesbian.
 The darting tongued dipped between the puffy lips and every time it grazed the clit, Lori's hips displayed the hopelessness of her situation.

  Such an undaunted display of lust and passion was the underlying reason Lori had always steadfastly refused to partake in any orgy like Keith kept suggesting.
 Deep down she knew the intensity of such an occurrence would make her appear to be a slut who loved sinful sex with anyone, male or female.
 The embarrassment of what her body was feeling was immense but still Lori was unable to calm the violent eruptions from her inner being.
-Report_Story #4